-This post originally appeared on the Improbable.io news page on 27 January, 2016.
+This post originally appeared on Improbable news on 27 January, 2016.

 Gabriel Gambetta is Tech Lead/Manager of the SpatialOS Community team at Improbable.

 One of the main challenges of distributing a physics simulation across many independent physics workers is how to make them collaborate.
 Off-the-shelf physics engines are fully authoritative over the entities they know about, and aren’t designed to be aware that other physics engines exist, let alone collaborate with them.

 Consider the case of a line of dominoes.
 When the whole line is toppling, each piece is pushed by the one before it, and in turn pushes the one after it, so there is no clean way to split the entities in two disjoint subsets that will be simulated independently.

 But suppose the line of dominoes you want to simulate is so long that two physics workers are required to deal with the workload.
 SpatialOS delegates authority over each domino entity to only one of them, but for the reasons outlined above, some regions of space need to be simulated simultaneously by both.